alagyn/TheCoffeeDungeon/README.md

 TheCoffeeDungeon
 ================
-The sequel to my hit game, The Dungeon a slightly
+The sequel to my hit game, The Dungeon: a slightly
 terrible console based text game written in C++, but now
-resurrected in Java.
-It will include many improvements
-including a (kinda crappy) GUI, and an inventory system
+resurrected with dark magic in Java.
+It will include many improvements including a (kinda crappy) GUI, and an inventory system
 with multiple weapons, spells, and items.

 ---